India–Sudan relations: Indians in Sudan

 Gujarati trader Luvchand Amarchand Shah is believed to be the first Indian to settle in Sudan.
 Shah imported goods from India and traveled to Sudan via Aden in the early 1860s.
 The success and growth of his business led him to bring his relatives from Saurashtra to Sudan.
 These relatives in-turn invited more family and friends, leading to an increase in the Indian community in Sudan.
 Indians first settled in eastern Sudan, primarily Port Sudan and Suakin.
 Gradually, they began moving to the western regions of the country and settled in Omdurman, Kassala, Al Qadarif and Wad Medani.

-The Beja, a Hamitic people who account for about 5% of Sudan's population, claim to be of Indian origin.
-The Beja language is possibly related to ancient Prakrit.
+Indian evacuations during the Sudanese civil conflict

+Asserting a risk to its nationals in Sudan, the Indian Army conducted a large scale evacuation operation called Operation Kaveri part of a multinational effort to under which the Indian government evacuated 3961 Indian and 136 foreign nationals.

+Currently there may be around 100 to 200 odd Indians working or held against their will in various rebel held areas of Sudan.
+A video emerged on social media of an Indian man identified as Adarsh Behera, a plastic engineer from the state of Odisha who has been captured by RSF(Rapid Support Forces) militia in the Al Fashir region after it fell to the RSF forces, who are known to have carried out large scale atrocities across El Fashir and also Bara city located in North Kordofan state due to the ongoing Sudani civil war.
+This has caused a major humanitarian crisis with increase in deaths of women & children, human trafficking and atrocities.

 Sudanese in India

 As of 2013, an estimated 3000 Sudanese students study in universities in India, mainly in the cities of Pune, Mumbai, Hyderabad, Chennai and Bangalore.
 An estimated 30,000 Sudanese people have graduated from universities in India as of 2013.